Regulation EU 2019/2088

 We consider responsible investment as part of the strategy to consistently create value for our investors.

-We have received A or A+ scores in the Strategy & Governance and Private Equity modules from the PRI since 2015.
+Since 2015, we have received A or A+ assessments in the Strategy & Governance and Private Equity modules from PRI.
+In 2020, we received an A+ rating in both modules, placing us in the top percentile among over 2,000 signatories.

 Shared Value case studies

-A leading Italian wine group active in the production, sale and marketing of central and southern Italian wines.
-Farnese boasts a global client base of over 2,600 distributors, hotels and caterers and generates over 95% of sales abroad.
+Fardnese is a leading Italian group active in the production, sales, and marketing of wines from central and southern Italy.
+With a global clientele of over 2,600 distributors, hotels, and restaurateurs, Farnese generates more than 95% of its sales from international markets.

 An important Italian producer and distributor of a wide range of sweet and savory frozen bakery products to over 35 thousand clients, mainly represented by bars, bakeries, cafés and hotels.